JeroenGar/jagua-rs/README.md

 Omitting `prng_seed` in the config file disables the deterministic behavior and will demonstrate this variation in solution quality.

-**This heuristic merely serves as a reference implementation of how to use `jagua-rs` and should probably not be used as an optimization algorithm for any real-world use case.**
+**This heuristic merely serves as a reference implementation of how to use `jagua-rs` and should  not be used as an optimization algorithm for any real-world use case.**

 ## Documentation